zeltbrennt/basic-go-api/README.md

-    main.go => entry point of the app docs/ => api-documentation, automatically generated internal/ models/ => description of all structs server/
+    main.go => entry point of the app docs/ => api-documentation, automatically generated internal/ middleware/ => here are all middleware functions like logging models/ => description of all structs server/
     server.go => server setup